|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-For a vegan, I really love spinach dip.
+For a vegan, we really love spinach dip.
 Probably a little too much.
 But then again, we love just about any way to eat more greens, and we love the convenience of using frozen chopped spinach in just about any way.

 In this simple and easy vegan spinach dip recipe, you use a vegan packaged soup mix, frozen spinach, and a non-dairy sour cream and just mix it all up together.
 It really couldn't possibly be easier or more foolproof.

 Once you've prepared your spinach dip, we recommend letting it sit in the fridge for at least fifteen minutes, then, take it out, give it a little stir and then give it a taste.
-I sometimes like to add a bit of seasoned salt, or extra onion powder or garlic powder, or even a touch of cayenne pepper or red pepper flakes.
+We sometimes like to add a bit of seasoned salt, or extra onion powder or garlic powder, or even a touch of cayenne pepper or red pepper flakes.
 And, if you want to get fancy, or you're serving this for a party, you can also serve your spinach dip in a bread bowl!
 Vegan spinach dip is a quick and easy vegan appetizer recipe, and we're also a fan of vegetarian mini-meatballs as a fun and easy appetizer (not that there's anything wrong with the usual chips and guac or hummus!).

 - 1 (10-ounce) package frozen chopped spinach (thawed and drained)

 2 tablespoons vegan sour cream